 The North Face has done a good job adding some key features to the Ultra 110's upper to give the lightweight materials added life.
 A TPU toe cap up front protects your toes and the upper.
 TPU overlays help protect the mesh, and the leather portions have a PU coating at high-wear areas.

-That said, the single stitched seam where the leather meets the mesh at the forefoot flex point is a prime spot for early wear.
+That said, the single-stitched seam where the leather meets the mesh at the forefoot flex point is a prime spot for early wear.
 Use some Seam Grip here.
 Other users also noted the poor durability of the lacing eyelets which blew out on many pairs in online reviews, though we did not experience this firsthand.
 Finally, the soft rubber soles deliver excellent traction but wear faster than harder formulations.
-To maximize durability, the Garmont Dragontail MNT GTX is your best bet.